Get to know us on:

 Dense Phase

-Implementing a dense phase pneumatic conveying system requires a pressurized tank capable of withstanding 40-60psig, equipped with multiple air inlets and a pressure relief valve to manage unexpected pressure surges.
+Implementing a dense phase pneumatic conveying system requires a pressurized tank capable of withstanding 20-60psig, equipped with multiple air inlets and a pressure relief valve for safety.
 Key components include a filter receiver and, potentially, a level sensor to prevent overfilling, ensuring smooth and continuous operation.

 Advantages and Considerations of Dense Phase Conveying

-The benefits of opting for dense phase conveying are numerous, from eliminating mechanical parts within the convey line and simplifying maintenance to the system’s flexibility in routing and distance coverage.
+The benefits of opting for dense phase conveying are numerous, from eliminating mechanical parts with mechanical conveyors and simplifying maintenance to the system’s flexibility in routing and distance coverage.
 However, technology is not without challenges.
 The potential for material damage due to excessive speed or pressure within the convey line necessitates careful system design and operation.

 Tailored Solutions for Diverse Needs